How to buy Micron shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Micron Technology, Inc is a semiconductors business with stocks listed in the US.
 Micron shares (MU) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$83.76 – a decrease of 0.45% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Micron